CopernicaMarketingSoftware/Documentation/Publisher/en/apis.md

 ## WebHooks

-Except API calls, Copernica also supports webhooks.
-WebHooks, in their essence, are the opposite of API calls: instead of requesting data from the application, the applications sends you information.
+Except API calls, Copernica also supports Webhooks.
+Webhooks, in their essence, are the opposite of API calls: instead of requesting data from the application, the applications sends you information.